nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 {% include information.html content="

-Plots the weight history of the client in the FitBook.
+Plots the weight history line graph of the client in the FitBook.

 " %}